ethersphere/bee-docs/docs/installation/configuration.md

 *default* :8080

 The ip and port the API will serve http requests from.
 Ommiting the IP part of the address will cause the server to listen to all requests.
+Argument values are of the form '132.132.132.132:8080'.

 #### --bootnode